vatesfr/xen-orchestra/@xen-orchestra/vmware-explorer/vectura/docs/explanation/scope-and-design-choices.md

 header is opened, and no third-party reimplementation is read.
 It is slower to write; it is the only way the result can be shipped.

-## Why ESXi 7 and 8, directly, and nothing else
+## Why ESXi 7 and 8, and nothing else

-- **No vCenter.** The NFC ticket that opens a disk's files is issued by the host that holds them.
-Going through vCenter adds a hop that resolves to the same host and a second kind of session to manage.
+- **vCenter as a relay.** The disk's files live on the ESXi host that holds the virtual machine.
+A vCenter answers the management calls and hands out a ticket that names that host; Vectura then opens the data port on the named host, not on the vCenter.
+The management plane is the same either way, so a vCenter needs no second kind of session.
-  Vectura asks for the host's address and refuses a vCenter's, with the message saying so.
 - **No ESXi 6.x.** Those hosts do not announce `SHA256 supported`, so the data port could not be confirmed by anything better than SHA-1, and their default TLS configuration is what a 2026 client should not